Internationally

 Dr. Fitenko holds a position of Associate Professor of Piano at

-to that he was Associate Professor and Coordinator of Keyboard Area
+that he was Associate Professor and Coordinator of Keyboard Area

 Home